Osmorhiza berteroi Hook. & Arn.

 Biology / Life History

-Osmorhiza berteroi is a short-lived perennial that is pollinated by small, flying insects.
-It reproduces only by seeds, which are dispersed in the fur of mammals.
+Osmorhiza berteroi is a short-lived perennial that is pollinated by small flying insects.
+It reproduces only by seeds, which are dispersed in the fur of mammals and feathers of birds.
 According to Constance and Shan (1948), the pattern of distribution indicates that the species originated in western North America and migrated south, via long-extinct migration routes, to Chile and Argentina as well as east through the Great Lakes region to eastern North America.
 The Minnesota populations are presumably relicts of such a migration route that once connected populations in eastern and western North America.
 This link no longer exists, and the midcontinent populations are now geographically isolated.
 The populations are also ecologically isolated, occurring only in hardwood forests associated with the shores of the upper Great Lakes.
 The climatic influence of the Great Lakes is well documented and probably explains why the species survives there.

 Conservation / Management